EnriFort/MSc-Cybersecurity/ETH_Q&A.md

       The VRFY buffer is overrun because it was only designed to hold 128 bytes.
 Could cause a DoS and crash the daemon.
 However, it is even more dangerous to have the target system execute code of your choosing.
       This is exactly how a successful buffer overflow attack works.
 Instead of sending 1.000 letter a’s to the VRFY command, the attackers send specific code that overflows the buffer and executes the command `/bin/sh`.
 When the attack is executed, special assembly code known as the **egg** is sent to the VRFY command as part of the actual string used to overflow the buffer.
 When the VRFY buffer is overrun, attackers can set the return address of the offending function, which allows them to alter the flow of the program.
 Instead of the function returning to its proper memory location, the attacker execute the assembly code that was sent as part of the buffer overflow data (`run /bin/sh`).
-  - **I Want My Shell**: We need to describe several techniques used to obtain shell access.
-The primary goal of any attacker is to **gain command-line** or shell access to the target system (telnet, rlogin, SSH and so on).
+  - **I Want My Shell**: The primary goal of any attacker is to **gain command-line or shell access** to the target system (*telnet, rlogin, SSH* and so on).
+There are several techniques used to obtain shell access.

     - &#128163; `Reverse Telnet and Back Channels`: We define back channel as a mechanism where the communication channel originates from the target system rather than from the attacking system.
 A few methods can be used to accomplish this task.
 In the first method, called **Reverse Telnet**, telnet is used to create a back channel from the target system to the attackers system.